UofT-DSI/git/README.md

 ## Learning Outcomes
 Students will know how to:
-1. Comfortably access the terminal and write scripts using basic commands, variables, pipes, filters and loops.
-This will be assessed in Assignment 1.
-2. How to use version control to preserve personal work, access and edit pervious code versions, collaborate with others, and find and debug errors.
-This will be assessed in Assignment 2.
+2. How to use version control to preserve personal work, access and edit pervious code versions, collaborate with others, and find and debug errors
-3. Self-problem solve by identifying issues, researching, or properly formulating questions using components of reproducibility.
-This will be assessed in both Assignment 1 and Assignment 2.
-4. Situate all work within wider discussions of ethics and inequity.
-Students will actively scrutinize who is and isn't in our datasets and develop knowledge of past abuses of power to better engage their work with ethical considerations.
-This will be assessed in Assignment 2.

 ## Design
 The workshop will be held over three weeks, three days a week.
 Two of the three days will be 2-hours long and the last day will be 3-hours.
 Being mindful of online fatigue, there will be one break during each class where students are encouraged to stretch, grab a drink and snacks, or ask any additional questions.